AlexSterk/TwitchDropGrabber/README.md

 I really just made this tiny project for my benefit and don't intend to actively maintain/make changes to it.
 It works for me and suits my needs.
-I have no plans to add new features or improvements, however you are free to open pull requests or issues, and I might look at them in my free time.
+I have no concrete plans to add new features or improvements, however you are free to open pull requests or issues, and I might look at them in my free time.

+I might also have some improvements in other branches that I haven't fully tested for myself yet.
+So you can always try a more 'experimental' branch if something isn't working.

 There are some things that would be nice to have though.
 I might add these myself in the future, but if you feel like it's a fun waste of time, be my guest: